mitodl/open-edx-plugins/src/ol_openedx_canvas_integration/README.rst

-ol_openedx_canvas_integration
+Canvas Integration Plugin
 =============================

-A django app plugin to add ``Canvas Integration`` support in edx-platform.
+A django app plugin to add Canvas integration to Open edX.

 **NOTE:**

-Since the edx-platform’s ``Instructor Dashboard`` does not support the plugin based tabs so we had to make some changes in the edx-platform itself to add ``Canvas`` tab through the plugin.
+We had to make some changes to edx-platform itself in order to add the "Canvas" tab to the instructor dashboard.

 The ``edx-platform`` branch/tag you're using must include below commit for ``ol-openedx-canvas-integration`` plugin to work properly: